Testing quantum speedups in exciton transport through a photosynthetic complex using quantum stochastic walks: Modeling exciton transport in FMO complex

-To understand how quantum effects are important in the very efficient transfer of excitons at room temperatures, Hoyer, et. al.,in Ref.~\cite{Hoyer_2010} used a master equation approach to model exciton transport in FMO by incorporating dephasing into their model.
-The plot of total site coherence (Fig.~3(c) of \cite{Hoyer_2010}) for both $77K$ and $300K$ indicates the presence of coherence for nearly $500 fs$.
-Despite this long lived coherence, the plot of power law of mean square displacement(Fig.~3(b) of \cite{Hoyer_2010}) indicates that much of the transport occurs in the sub-diffusive regime.
-The super-diffusive nature of transport lasts for only $70 fs$, indicating localization time of $70 fs$ at both temperatures of $77K$ and $300K$.
+To understand how quantum effects are important in the very efficient transfer of excitons at room temperatures, Hoyer, et. al., in Ref.~\cite{Hoyer_2010} used a master equation approach to model exciton transport in FMO by incorporating only incoherence into their model.
+The plot of total site coherence (Fig.~3(c) of \cite{Hoyer_2010}) at both $77~K$ and $300~K$ indicates the presence of coherence for nearly $500~fs$.
+Despite this long lived coherence, the plot of power law of mean square displacement (Fig.~3(b) of \cite{Hoyer_2010}) indicates that much of the transport occurs in the sub-diffusive regime.
+The super-diffusive nature of transport lasts for only $70~fs$, indicating localization time of $70~fs$ at both temperatures of $77~K$ and $300~K$.
 Hence, Hoyer, et. al., in Ref.~\cite{Hoyer_2010} conclude that coherence in FMO does not yield dynamic speed up unlike that seen in quantum search algorithms, even though quantum coherence may last longer.
 The main conclusion of Ref.~\cite{Hoyer_2010} was quantum coherent effects in a biological system like FMO lead to optimized or robust exciton transport, which is $100\%$ efficient rather than any speedup of the transport.
-In this work we test this conclusion regarding speedup of the exciton transport via quantum stochastic walks(QSW).
-To this end, we employ two different approaches for incorporating incoherence into the QSW, the first pure dephasing (see Eq.~(\ref{pure-dep})) and the second dephasing with incoherence (see Eq.~(\ref{dep-incoh})).
-Both the methods are explained in greater detail in the subsequent sections.
+Beside, Hoyer, et. al.'s work, there have been many different approaches to exciton transport, see e.g., Refs.~\cite{doi:10.1021/jp109559p, doi:10.1063/1.3155372}.
+In this work we test this conclusion regarding speedup of the exciton transport via quantum stochastic walks (QSW).
+To this end, we employ three different approaches for incorporating incoherence into the QSW, the first pure dephasing (see Eq.~(\ref{pure-dep})), the second with only incoherence (see Eq.~(\ref{incoh})) and the third dephasing with incoherence(see Eq.~(\ref{dep-incoh})).
+All three methods are explained in greater detail in the subsequent sections.